cloudera/llama/README.txt

 === Java, Forrest and Ant

-The build process requires that you have Apache Ant, Apache Forrest and Sun Java JDK 5 and 6 (for JDK 6 you need both the 32-bit and 64-bit versions).
+The build process requires that you have Apache Ant, Apache Forrest and Sun Java JDK 5 and 6 (for JDK 6 you need both the 32-bit and 64-bit JDK).
 The build script need to know the locations of these tools.

-In the root directory of the +cdh+ git repository, you could create a file called +my.properties+ which points to the location of these tools, e.g.
+In the root directory of the 'cdh' git repository, you could create a file called 'my.properties' which points to the location of these tools, e.g.

 ----
-# The file my.properties allows you to override the build configuration
+# The file my.properties allows you to set build configuration
 java32.home=/home/matt/bin/jdk1.6.0_14_i586
 java64.home=/home/matt/bin/jdk1.6.0_14_x86_64
 java5-home=/home/matt/bin/jdk1.5.0_19
 forrest-home=/home/matt/bin/apache-forrest-0.8
 ----

-For Ant, you will need set the environment variable +ANT_HOME+ to the location you downloaded and extracted the Ant, e.g.
+For Ant, you will need set the environment variable 'ANT_HOME' to the location you downloaded and extracted the Ant, e.g. for bash

 ----
 export ANT_HOME="/workspace/apache-ant-1.7.1"